Red Sun Rising

-Red Sun Rising is an American rock band from Akron, Ohio that is currently on hiatus.
+Red Sun Rising was an American rock band from Akron, Ohio that is currently on hiatus.
 The band has released two studio albums through the Razor & Tie record label; their first, Polyester Zeal, in 2015, and their second, Thread, on March 30, 2018.
 The band also released an EP titled Peel on March 22, 2019.

 History

-Red Sun Rising formed in 2006 when Mike Protich and Ryan Williams, who used to be high school classmates, struck up a conversation about music at a gas station.
-By 2007, Red Sun Rising's first line-up was formed and they were playing local gigs.
+Red Sun Rising formed in 2007 when Hayes Hornish and Ryan Williams met with Mike Protich, Williams’s former high school classmate, to test his vocal ability after the two had discussed music at a gas station.
+The three conceived the band's name at a local bar and began to write songs together.
+Later that year, Red Sun Rising's first line-up was formed and they were playing local gigs.
 In 2011, Tyler Valendza joined the group, bringing a new element to the group's sound.

 They built a following by previewing their self-released albums over their social media websites and were touring nationally by 2013.
 In 2014, the band signed with Razor & Tie records and released their album Polyester Zeal in August 2015 which debuted at number 11 on the Billboard Hard Rock album chart.
 In 2015, Tyler Valendza left the band and was replaced by Dave McGarry, who was first announced as the new guitarist in a Facebook post.

 Their singles "The Otherside" and "Emotionless" both reached number 1 on the Mainstream Rock chart, making them the first band since Trapt to reach number 1 twice on their first album.
 Their third single "Amnesia" peaked at number 6 on the same chart.
 The band often uses the hashtag #WeAreThread, which is said to be the name of the genre of music they would like to represent.
 They explain that their influences are like the threads in fabric and they feel they cannot truly be described as one particular genre.

 "Deathwish" was featured in the 2018 video game Forza Horizon 4 on its in-game rock radio station Horizon XS.